 Phil Knight and Bill Bowerman needed a logo.
-In the late 1960s, their fledgling athletic footwear company called Blue Ribbon Sports was barely five years old and headed for a rebrand, the one that would see the name changed (to Nike, a nod to the Greek goddess of victory) and the path paved towards what would become the most valuable athletic apparel and footwear brand in the world.
-But long before Nike – which got its start under the watch of Knight, a former college runner, and Bowerman, Knight’s coach during his time at the University of Oregon – would actually nab top-of-the-game title, it would need a mark to identify its brand and its offerings in the minds of consumers.
+In the late 1960s, their fledgling athletic footwear company called Blue Ribbon Sports was barely five years old and headed for a sweeping corporate shift, the one that would see the company branch out from footwear importer to footwear designer and manufacturer.
+That momentous shift was marked with a formal name change – from Blue Ribbon to Nike, a nod to the Greek goddess of victory – and the path was paved towards what would become the most valuable athletic apparel and footwear brand in the world.
+But long before Nike – which got its start under the watch of Knight, a former college runner, and Bowerman, Knight’s coach during his time at the University of Oregon – would actually nab its top-of-the-game title, it would need a mark to identify its brand and its offerings in the minds of consumers.

 Tasked with coming up with a logo, Davidson told Portland State University in an interview decades later, “I didn’t hesitate, and as luck would have it, I didn’t have any competition.”
 The one bit of guidance that Knight gave her to go on when drawing up proposed graphics for the company: “He wanted [the logo] to look like speed.”